OrdinaryCarrot16/multimedia_conversion_scripts/README.md

 ###### Multi Genre

 You might not need multiple genres, but I like being more specific when setting genres (though my genre decisions may be off, feel free to post an issue if some bother you).
 Like multiple artist support in FFmpeg, I don't think it supports multiple genre.
-But, I am using ' | ' as a seperator for multiple genres, and it seems to be working well (Emby picked up on it, but again Kodi may need tweaks).
+But, I am using ' | ' (minus the quotes) as a seperator for multiple genres, and it seems to be working well (Emby picked up on it, but again Kodi may need tweaks).